-Top casinos in Canada where you can use Google Pay
+Top casinos in Canada where you can use Google Pay in 2026

 Many people pick gambling sites to play by logo or bonus offer they found on some shitty affiliate lists, and get stuck at payout.
-I tested a lot of online casinos that accept Google Pay, so I have the right to pick the best ones.
+That part is real.
+Deposits are easy, payouts are where it breaks.

 My personal guide on how to test Google Pay casino sites